-You gotta eat at least one meal here, any hour of the day.
+You gotta eat at least one meal here.
 Once known as Ben Frank’s, rockers in the ‘60s and ‘70s would chill here after gigs.
-It was also headquarters for protesting teens in the 1966 during the Sunset Strip curfew riots; mass arrests took place in the adjacent parking lot.
-Today, this 24-hour retro diner is a great place to stop for a burger, milkshake, slice of pie, or just a coffee.
+It was also headquarters for protesting teens in 1966 during the Sunset Strip curfew riots; mass arrests took place in the adjacent parking lot.
+Today, this retro diner is a great place to stop for a burger, milkshake, slice of pie or just a coffee.
 Keen eyes may recognize the restaurant from the 1973 coming-of-age film American Graffiti or the HBO series Entourage.

 This lime green, spaceship-like building is probably the most unusual on The Strip.
 It serves as the studios and offices of Mutato Muzika, the music production company founded by Mark Mothersbaugh of Devo.
-They’ve produced soundtracks for hit movies like The Royal Tenenbaums, Rushmore, Bottle Rocket and TV shows like Rugrats and Clifford the Big Red Dog.
+They’ve produced soundtracks for hit movies like The Royal Tenenbaums, Rushmore and Bottle Rocket, as well as TV shows like Rugrats and Clifford the Big Red Dog.

 7. Former Tower Records